Beverly Hills Cop (soundtrack)

 Beverly Hills Cop: Original Motion Picture Soundtrack is the soundtrack to the 1984 action comedy film Beverly Hills Cop.
 It was released in December 1984 by MCA Records.
 The soundtrack was mastered by Greg Fulginiti and features various artists whose tracks were included in the movie plus some other tracks not included in the movie but are similar in electronic style.
 The instrumental title tune, "Axel F" by Harold Faltermeyer, became a worldwide hit single and has since been covered by numerous artists.

 The soundtrack was reviewed by Billboard magazine in the issue dated December 15, 1984 and debuted on the US Billboard 200 the week ending January 12, 1985 at number 177.
 It hit number one on the US Billboard 200 album chart on June 22, 1985.

 The soundtrack won a Grammy Award for Best Score Soundtrack for Visual Media in 1986.
 The Grammy was awarded jointly to Marc Benno, Harold Faltermeyer, Keith Forsey, Micki Free, John Gilutin, David "Hawk" Wolinski, Howard Hewett, Bunny Hull, Howie Rice, Sharon Robinson, Danny Sembello, Sue Sheridan, Russell Powell, Richard Theisen and Allee Willis.

 A key song in the movie, "Nasty Girl" by Vanity 6, played during the strip club robbery scene, is not included in the soundtrack.
 Harold Faltermeyer's "Shoot Out" and "The Discovery" were also omitted from the original soundtrack album, but released as B-sides to the singles.

+The first pressing of the soundtrack album (MCA-5547) included the song "BHC (I Can't Stop)" by Rick James.
+However, in December 1984, shortly after the album's release, Motown Records filed a lawsuit in federal court against Paramount Pictures.
+Motown, which held an exclusive recording contract with James, alleged that Paramount never secured proper authorization or legal permission to use the song, calling its inclusion "record piracy".
+Following the dispute, the track was pulled from the album and replaced with Rockie Robbins' "Emergency" on future pressings.